-- Sword, Tournament – slightly overstable but can be powered into a long S-turn flight.
+- Sword, Tournament – stable distance driver that can be powered into a long S-turn flight.
 Back in the bag after an absence.
 Needed to replace a broken-in Catapult on the fly, and realized why l liked the disc in the first place.

 - Destiny, Tournament – understable to hold the long turnover drives with minimal fade at the end.
 And it holds the line really well until it runs out of steam.
 Also my primary backhand roller disc.